-If the permit is approved, the Applicant will be limited to field work involving geological mapping and rock sampling (see Exhibit C, attached).
-The Applicant would be authorized to prospect and explore the State parcel with not more than two people authorized to collect approximately 20 to 50 total rock samples, each weighing 2 to 6 pounds, using a 16-inch-long hand pick tool.
-These samples would be placed in sample bags, carried to the vehicle in a backpack, and taken to a laboratory in Sparks, Nevada for assay.
-The samples would be analyzed for the presence of both metallic and non-metallic minerals.
-The Applicant is a California registered geologist (license no. 7347) with mineral exploration experience for the U.S. Forest Service and the Bureau of Land Management.
+If the permit application is approved, the Applicant will be limited to field work involving geological mapping and rock sampling (see Exhibit C, attached).
+The proposed Permit authorizes prospecting and exploring the State parcel with not more than two people to collect approximately 20 to 50 rock samples, each weighing 2 to 6 pounds, using a 16-inch-long hand pick tool.
+These samples would be placed in sample bags, carried to the vehicle in a backpack, and taken to a laboratory in Sparks, Nevada.
+The samples would be analyzed for the presence of both metallic and non-metallic minerals including lithium.
+The Applicant is a California registered geologist (License No. 7347) with mineral exploration experience.